Milton is a city in Georgia’s Fulton Country. It was created in 2006, and forms part of Atlanta’s extensive northern suburbs.

 7. Chattahoochee River National Recreation Area

-The Chattahoochee River has been recognised as a place of national significance through the development of a recreation area that covers 15 individual sections of the river’s banks called ‘units.’
+The Chattahoochee River has been recognized as a place of national significance through the development of a recreation area that covers 15 individual sections of the river’s banks called ‘units.’

-They stretch along much of the 77 kilometres of the river than flow from the dam at Lake Sidney Lanier through to Atlanta.
+They stretch along much of the 47 miles of the river than flow from the dam at Lake Sidney Lanier through to Atlanta.

 Among them is Cochran Shoals Park, one of the area’s largest units, and marks where Unionist troops crossed the Chattahoochee for the first time during the American Civil War.

 However, the Island Ford unit, which can be found between Sandy Springs and Roswell, is a more popular option for many first-time visitors.
-It contains the recreation area’s headquarters and visitor centre.
+It contains the recreation area’s headquarters and visitor center.

 It lies a similar distance from Milton to the Southeastern Railway Museum.